 What Can Give Me Complete Freedom?

 You cannot understand this with the mind, but that is the point of what J Cole discusses in his video.

-The mind only stops in this moment and it is right here and right now that you can only be complete.
-In order to understand more of this, read ‘The Pursuit Of Happiness Demolished.
+The mind only stops in this moment and it is right here and right now that you can only be complete, and in this fulfillment is.